 Tassal, the precursor to biltong, got its name from the Portugese tassalho, which means dried or preserved meat, and tassajo is still made in the Carribean.
 This method was a quick and dirty “camp method” of drying and perserving meat and made a chewier product than biltong.
 Settlers would take strips of meat, sprinkle them with salt, pepper, coriander, and vingegar.
 Teh meat would be hung to dry for a day, and then later pan fried over coals.
 It should be noted that biltong is not always dried to the same degree.
 Some people prefer to only partially dry their biltong and keep it a little more moist.
 As well, the weather may dictate just how dry it needs to be, and also how long it is intended to be stored.
 More humid weather requires dryer biltong, to stave off mold.

-Biltong was originally a food for pioneers into South Africa during the 1700's and for soldiers, as during the Second Anglo-Boer War in the late 1800's, when soldiers relied on it as a primary protein source.
+Biltong was originally a food for pioneers into South Africa during the 1700’s and for soldiers, as during the Second Anglo-Boer War in the late 1800’s, when soldiers relied on it as a primary protein source.
 Game meat during those days was scarce and, as well, native peoples would not have slaughtered cattle for the purpose of consumption, although if cattle died, it would have been dried for preservation.
-And of course the San1, original to South Africa, and later Bantu speaking peoples would have had methods of drying game meat.
+And of course the San 1Otherwise known as ‘Bushmen’ a name that is not considered derogatory., original to South Africa, and later Bantu speaking peoples would have had methods of drying game meat.
 Later, biltong became something the farmers who owned cattle made.
 It has now become a snack commodity and is being manufactured in other countries, including the UK, the U.S., Australia, and New Zealand.
-You can purchase biltong from several makers online.
+You can purchase biltong from Amazon.